IIIF/api/source/api/presentation/3.0/index.md

 Every Canvas _SHOULD_ have a `label` to display.
 If one is not provided, the client _MAY_ automatically generate one for use based on the Canvas's position within the current Sequence.

 A Canvas _MUST_ have a rectangular aspect ratio (described with the `height` and `width` properties) and/or a `duration` to provide an extent in time.
-These dimensions allow resources to be associated with specific regions of the Canvas, within the space and/or the time extents provided.
+These dimensions allow resources to be associated with specific regions of the Canvas, within the space and/or time extents provided.
 Content _MUST NOT_ be associated with space or time outside of the Canvas's dimensions, such as at coordinates below 0,0, greater than the height or width, before 0 seconds, or after the duration.

-Renderers _MUST_ scale content into the space/time represented by the Canvas, following any `timeMode` provided for time-based media.
+Renderers _MUST_ scale content into the space/time represented by the Canvas, following any `timeMode` adjustment provided for time-based media.
 If the Canvas represents a view of a physical object, the dimensions of the Canvas _SHOULD_ be the same scale as that physical object, and images _SHOULD_ depict only the object.

-Content resources are associated with the Canvas via Annotations.
+Content resources are associated with the Canvas via Web Annotations.
 The Annotations are recorded in the `items` of one or more AnnotationPages, refered to in the `content` array of the Canvas.
 If the Annotation should be rendered quickly, in the view of the publisher, then it _SHOULD_ be embedded within the Manifest directly.
 Other AnnotationPages can be referenced with just their `id`, `type` and optionally a `label`, and clients _SHOULD_ dereference these pages to discover further content.
-Content in this case includes media assets such as images, video and audio, textual transcriptions or editions of the Canvas, and commentary about the object represented by the Canvas.
+Content in this case includes media assets such as images, video and audio, textual transcriptions or editions of the Canvas, as well as commentary about the object represented by the Canvas.
 These different uses _MAY_ be split up across different AnnotationPages.

 __Where should the following paragraph actually live?__

-In a sequence with the `viewingHint` value of "paged" and presented in a book viewing user interface, the first canvas _SHOULD_ be presented by itself -- it is typically either the cover or first recto page.
+> In a sequence with the `viewingHint` value of "paged" and presented in a book viewing user interface, the first canvas _SHOULD_ be presented by itself -- it is typically either the cover or first recto page.
 Thereafter, the canvases represent the sides of the leaves, and hence may be presented with two canvases displayed as an opening of the book.
 If there are canvases which are in the sequence but would break this ordering, then they _MUST_ have the `viewingHint` property with a value of "non-paged".
 Similarly if the first canvas is not a single up, it _MUST_ be marked as "non-paged" or an empty canvas added before it.

 ``` json-doc
 {